Jonathan Trott: 2013: New Zealand

 In the first ODI of the tour of New Zealand, Trott made 68 but New Zealand won the match by 3 wickets.
 In the second match Trott made an unbeaten 65 as England levelled the series.
 England won the final match to win the series 2–1, with Trott making 38.
 In the first Test match, Trott made scores of 45 and 52 as the match ended in a draw.
 The second match went the same way, with Trott making 121 as England scored 465 in the first innings.
 Although they enforced the follow on they were unable to bowl New Zealand out for a second time.
 Trott made 27 and 37 in the final test which again ended in a draw, meaning the series finished 0–0.

 2013: ICC Champions Trophy

-Trott was selected in the England squad for the 2013 ICC Champions trophy, and made 43 as England won their opening game against Australia.
+Trott was selected in the England squad for the 2013 ICC Champions Trophy, and made 43 as England won their opening game against Australia.
 Trott made 76 in the next game against Sri Lanka, although the opposition easily chased down the target of 293.
-England won their must win match against New Zealand to book their place in the semi finals.
+England won their must win match against New Zealand to book their place in the semi-finals.
 Here they beat South Africa, with Trott making an unbeaten 82.
 However England lost a low scoring rain affected final against India.
 England's batsmen failed to chase down 130, with Trott being stumped on 20, meaning England finished runners up.

-He was also named as part of the 'Team of the Tournament' by the ICC and Cricinfo.
+He was also named as part of the 'Team of the Tournament' by the ICC and ESPNcricinfo.